saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Comment - for example `${kvprods}`

-   The comment will print out the value on the test report so you can see the change at the end of this workflow.
+   The comment will print the value on the test report so you can see the change at the end of this workflow.

 10. Next, add a new **K/V Store** component.

     - Action - for example `Push`
     - Key - for example `prods`
     - Data - for example `999`

 <img src={useBaseUrl('img/api-testing/kv-examples/adv-push-kv.png')} alt="push method for K/V store component"/>